86Box/86Box/README.md

 9. Enjoy using and testing the emulator! :)

-If you encounter issues at any step or have additional questions, please join the IRC channel and wait patiently for someone to help you.
+If you encounter issues at any step or have additional questions, please join the IRC channel or the appropriate channel on our Discord server and wait patiently for someone to help you.

 Nightly builds
 --------------